 North Carolina is home to some of the top-ranked medical schools in the United States, offering a robust choice of institutions where students can develop their professional competencies in medical sciences, research, and patient care.
 From world-class teams of educators to meaningful community engagement programs to some of the most diverse medical student bodies anywhere in the country, universities in North Carolina are nationally competitive in their offering to prospective medical students.

 Which schools of medicine in the Tar Heel State come out on top?
-With a little help from the U.S. News & World Report’s ranking of medical schools, College Gazette has put together a quick guide to the best medical schools in North Carolina.
+Based on the ranking as reported by U.S. News & World Report, we have put together a quick guide to the best medical schools in North Carolina.

 5. Campbell University School of Osteopathic Medicine (Lillington, NC)